FASP-QAT/qat-documentation/docs/user/06-managing-programs-and-versions.md

 - Uploading can be as "draft" or as "final".
 Uploading a supply plan program as "final" initiates the supply plan review process.
 The status of supply plan versions can be viewed in the **Supply Plan Version & Review** screen — this is the only function described in this section that is available to report viewers.
 Uploading a forecast program as "final" allows users to import that forecast directly into the supply plan module.
 See [QAT Forecast Import](07-supply-planning-module-program-data.md#importing-forecasts-into-supply-plans) for further instructions on how to import a forecast into a supply plan.
 - When no internet is available, the **Export** feature allows users to share their data with other users via external devices such as a pen drive/flash drive, who can then use the **Import** data function to open that file on their computer.
 - These functions can be accessed from the left menu bar under **Program Management**.
-- Additionally, Download & Upload can be accessed from the top menu bar (see Figure 32)
+- Additionally, Download & Upload can be accessed from the top menu bar.

 <div style={{textAlign: 'center'}}>

 ![Top Menu Bar](/img/media/image88.png)

-_Figure 47 Menu Bar_
+_Top Ribbon Menu Bar_

 </div>